amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 type ChangeMapFn = (change: ColumnChange) => UpdateFn;
 ```

-But we are going to call the function only for changes that are valid, so we can use the `ValidColumnChange` type instead.
+But the function will be called only for changes that are valid, thus I can use the `ValidColumnChange` type instead.

 Every opportunity to narrow the domain of a type is a chance to improve the code for reading.